 - Follow steps (a) through (l) below to restore the nonvolatile memory that can contain personal data.
-Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - a.
-Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - b.
+Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - b.
 Select Main, select Apply Factory Defaults and Exit, and then select Yes to load defaults.
+The computer will reboot. - c.
+During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - d.
+Select the Security menu, select Restore Security Settings to Factory Defaults, and then select Yes to restore security level defaults.